caiyuanzhe/SeqGraph2Vec/README.md

 ### References
 **node2vec**
-* Grover, A. and Leskovec, J. (2016) node2vec: Scalable Feature Learning for Networks.
-ArXiv160700653 Cs Stat.
-Original _node2vec_ software and networks
-  * https://snap.stanford.edu/node2vec/ contains the original software and the networks (PPI, BlogCatalog, and Wikipedia) used in the original study (Grover and Leskovec, 2016).
+* Grover A, Leskovec J. node2vec: Scalable feature learning for networks[C]//Proceedings of the 22nd ACM SIGKDD international conference on Knowledge discovery and data mining.
+2016: 855-864.